subdirectory_arrow_right

 But here's the catch: even with AI assistance, there are common patent mistakes that can derail your application, extend review times by months, and ultimately cost you more in attorney fees and USPTO responses than you saved on the initial draft.

-Whether you're planning to file the application yourself or hand off an AI-generated draft to a patent attorney for final review and filing, avoiding these 7 common pitfalls will save you time, money, and the heartbreak of a rejected application.
+Whether you're planning to file the application yourself or hand off an AI-generated draft to a patent attorney for final review and filing, avoiding these 7 common patent mistakes will save you time, money, and the heartbreak of a rejected application.

 1. Overreliance on generic AI (like ChatGPT or Claude)